tableau/VizAlerts/docs/install_guide.md

 <img src="./media/image20.png" width="423" height="238" />

 And save the task!
-You can now test out task by subscribing the VizAlertsDemo/AdvancedAlertsDemo view to a subscription and look for an email.
+You can now test out the task by subscribing the VizAlertsDemo/AdvancedAlertsDemo view to a subscription and look for an email.